KDKA-TV: Programming

 Part of the 1995 affiliation agreement between CBS and Westinghouse included a deal to carry the entire CBS lineup in pattern, with no preemptions except for extended breaking news coverage or local news events.
 In the fall of 1995, channel 2 began running the entire CBS lineup in pattern, as it, and sister station KPIX-TV in San Francisco, were already affiliated with the network.
-However, unlike its rivals, KDKA-TV's evening newscast airs for three hours from 4 to 7 p.m., followed by the CBS Evening News at 7 p.m. (rather than 6:30 p.m. as with most CBS stations in the Eastern Time Zone).
+However, unlike its rivals, KDKA-TV runs the weekday edition of the CBS Evening News a half-hour later, from 7 p.m. to 7:30 p.m.
+Eastern Time, due to its evening newscast running for three full hours from 4 to 7 p.m.
 The weekend editions usually air on Saturdays at 6:30 p.m. and Sundays at 6 p.m.

 Preempted programming

 Prior to 1995, channel 2 preempted moderate amounts of CBS programming.
 From the early 1960s to July 1990, the station did not clear As the World Turns, except for a brief period from December 1976 to October 1978.
 At the same time, WTAJ-TV in Altoona had run the program and was viewable in much of Pittsburgh itself and the eastern part of the market, and was even carried on many Pittsburgh-area cable systems well into the 1980s.
 Also, CBS affiliates WTOV-TV in Steubenville (until 1980) and WTRF-TV in Wheeling (from 1980) were viewable in Pittsburgh and points west.
 Until 1978, As the World Turns ran on WPGH and for a few years after that, it ran on WPTT-TV (channel 22).
 KDKA-TV also preempted the daytime game shows and reruns from CBS at various points during the 1970s.
 KDKA-TV was one of four CBS affiliates to preempt the 1974 film Death Wish on its television debut despite the network's 30+ cuts to its violent content; these affiliates objected not only to the remaining amount of violence in the film, but also to the apparent endorsement by the film of vigilante violence.
 The station also occasionally preempted other CBS prime time programs for a syndicated movie, local news special, or sports (during the years in which the station had broadcast rights to Pittsburgh Pirates baseball and Pittsburgh Penguins hockey).
 Weekend preemptions included a small portion of Saturday and Sunday morning cartoons, and Sunday morning religious programs.
 In 1993, KDKA-TV stopped running CBS This Morning and instead ran Disney's syndicated cartoon block.
 Despite the preemptions, CBS was mostly satisfied with KDKA-TV, as it was the far-and-away market leader in Pittsburgh owing to its eight-year head-start on its main competitors.